ZacharyGeurts/universal_equation/README.md

 Ensure code follows C++17 standards and includes proper error handling.
 I am now a stickler for OMP parallelization and memory safety with the advent of AI coding.

-## The universal_equation is two files and current with the best research up through 2025.
+## The universal_equation is three files and current with the best research up through 2025.
+All files are modular for AI updates.

 ## Built on AMOURANTH RTX.